-Carey, nicknamed “Scoops”, set a National League record with 738 career stolen bases the NL in steals 10 times.
+Carey, nicknamed “Scoops”, set a National League record with 738 career stolen bases and led the NL in steals 10 times.

 “He was just as fast between the ears as he was with his feet,” said future Hall of Fame pitcher Joe Williams.
 “That's what made him harder to stop than a run in a silk stocking.”